u16052642/thrive_erp_documentation/documentation-16.0/content/applications/hr/payroll.rst

 Payroll
 =======

-Odoo *Payroll* is used to process work entries and create payslips for employees, including both regular pay and commission.
-Payroll works in conjunction with other Odoo apps, such as *Employees*, *Timesheets*, *Time Off*, and *Attendances*.
+Thrive Bureau ERP *Payroll* is used to process work entries and create payslips for employees, including both regular pay and commission.
+Payroll works in conjunction with other Thrive Bureau ERP apps, such as *Employees*, *Timesheets*, *Time Off*, and *Attendances*.

 The *Payroll* app helps ensure there are no issues or conflicts when validating work entries,